Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

 ### Prove It
 That's a lot easier than one might think!
 But you must work from the _left_ side of the binary information rightwards.
-First, let's take a look at the abstract halving points of an arbitrary index -
+First, let's take a look at the abstract halving points of a 10-bit index -

         2¹⁰ = 1024